rockjing/parameterized-builds-1/README.md

 * Pull requests should be opened against master
 * Write unit tests for any changes you make
 * A passing [Travis CI](https://travis-ci.org/KyleLNicholls/parameterized-builds) build is required

+# update

+> 2019.06.17 - add $AUTHOREMAIL varaible in hook

+why?
+One Developer completed a commit, the reviewers finished reviewing and merged.
+Bitbucket will send  $AUTHOREMAIL(developer and reviewers' emails) to jenkins.
+Jenkins starts its job and then send email back to dev/rev the result of the job.

+If no $AUTHOREMAIL, the link was broken.
+That's why I add it.

+enjoy it.